melvilgit/Trie-DataStructure/README.md

 # Trie-DataStructure in Python and JavaScript
-Trie Datastructure Implementation  along with  autocomplete and search functionality.Only the leaf nodes stores leaf flag.
-Other nodes don't stores anything.
+Trie Datastructure Implementation  along with  autocomplete and search functionality.The nodes stores only leaf flag and nothing else !